How to Keep Bats Out of Your House

 Squeaking Sounds

-Bats make a high-pitched sound similar to the shriek of a mouse.
-If you have heard noises in your house, maybe from the attic or in the walls, especially around dawn or dusk, it might be a sign of a bat infestation.
+Bats make a high-pitched sound similar to a mouse’s shriek.
+It might be a sign of a bat infestation if you have heard noises in your house, maybe from the attic or in the walls, especially around dawn or dusk.

 Scent of Ammonia

 Bat guano, often known as bat feces, has a pungent, ammonia-like odor.
-A roosting site may be located if you detect this odor in the air.
+If you detect this odor in the air, a roosting site may be located.

 Dead Bats in and Around Your Property